Degree spectra of homeomorphism types of compact Polish spaces: Comparing compact and Polish presentations

 We actually show that Theorem \ref{thm_jump} simply does not extend to non-perfect Polish spaces.
-Observe that a corollary of Theorem \ref{thm_jump} is that if~$X$ is a perfect Polish space with a~$\zero'$-computable compact presentation, then it has a low Polish presentation.
-We show that it fails for some non-perfect Polish space. \begin{Proposition} There exists a (non-perfect) compact Polish space with a~$\zero'$-computable compact presentation, but no low Polish presentation.
-Therefore, it has a compact presentation~$\d$ such that~$(\d,\zero')$ does not compute the jump of any Polish presentation of it. \end{Proposition}
+Observe that a consequence of Theorem \ref{thm_jump} is that if~$X$ is a perfect Polish space with a~$\zero'$-computable compact presentation, then it has a low Polish presentation.
+We show that it fails for some non-perfect Polish space. \begin{proposition} There exists a (non-perfect) compact Polish space~$\X$ with a~$\zero'$-computable compact presentation, but no low Polish presentation. \end{proposition}